LiamHz/liamhz.github.io/md-pages/logs.md

 I want to become the Hayao Miyazaki of video games.
 A medium and genre defining prolific creator.

-This is what I want my art practice to eventually lead to, but I’m in no rush to get there.
+This is what I want my art practice to eventually lead to, but I'm in no rush to get there.

 The plan is to still study art, but I definitely want to play some games published by Annapurna Interactive (the A24 of video games), experimental interactive fiction with unique art styles and mechanics, and participate in a game jam every other month or so